t-kuester/sokoban/README.md

 Just my version of the classic Sokoban puzzle.
-Initially, this was just one among many little entries in my `games` repository, but I like this one quite a bit (in fact more than other, more professional versions of the game I've played so far) and thus decided to move this to it's own repo and give it a bit more polish.
+Initially, this was just one among many little entries in my `games` repository, but I like this one quite a bit (in fact more than other, more professional versions of the game I've played so far) and thus decided to move this to its own repo and give it a bit more polish.

 It has a super-minimalistic UI, but it can read arbitrary Sokoban level files and keep a record of what level has been solved in how many moves.
 Also, it featurse